Anglican–Roman Catholic dialogue: Anglican Use and personal ordinariates

 In 1980, Pope John Paul II established a pastoral provision in the United States for Anglican congregations which as a whole wished to become Roman Catholic, allowing them to maintain much of the Anglican liturgy as the "Anglican Use", and also allowing the ordination of married former Anglican clergy as Roman Catholic priests.
 Until the formation of the ordinariate in 2009, only a small number of Anglican Use parishes existed.

 Dominican writer Aidan Nichols wrote in 1993 that Anglicanism was three churches within one and that, as it stood, could not reunite with Rome, but that out of it could arise an Anglican particular church community accepting Roman authority.

 On 4 November 2009, Pope Benedict XVI, in Anglicanorum coetibus, created a new canonical structure called a personal ordinariate by which groups of Anglicans may be corporately brought into communion with the Roman Catholic Church while retaining some aspects of their liturgical and spiritual practices which are not in contradiction with Roman Catholic doctrine.

-In 2019, the Archbishop of Canterbury Justin Welby responded to Anglican priests defecting to Rome in this way by saying ‘Who cares?’ and that he didn't mind people leaving to join other denominations as long as they are 'faithful disciples of Christ.'
+In 2019, the archbishop of Canterbury, Justin Welby, responded to Anglican priests defecting to Rome in this way by saying ‘Who cares?’ and that he did not mind people leaving to join other denominations as long as they are 'faithful disciples of Christ.'